alxwuz/11SE_Task-1/PROJECT_DEVELOPMENT.md

 This task is about developing a data science program, which can allow users to search for data from an API that they want to know about. please see PROJECT_DEVELOPMENT.md for more information.

 # AlxWeather
-AlxWeather is a lightweight GUI made in tkinter that communicates with https://weatherapi.com's API to find weather in any available city.
+AlxWeather is a lightweight GUI made in Tkinter that communicates with https://weatherapi.com's API to find weather in any available city.

 ## Installation
 First, clone this repository and navigate to the root directory.